-The Company's debt is comprised of a line of credit with Mellon Bank N.A. and requires monthly interest payments based on a variable interest rate applied to the outstanding loan balance.
-If there were a 1% change in the interest rate based upon, the Company's minimum borrowing requirement of \$2,000,000, interest expense would increase or decrease by \$20,000 per annum.
+The Company obtained a line of credit with Mellon Bank N.A. in December 1998 and immediately drew down the minimum borrowing requirement of \$2.0 million, and had an outstanding balance of \$2.0 million at January 1, 1999.
+The line of credit requires monthly interest payments based on a variable interest rate applied to the outstanding loan balance.
+The weighted average interest rate on borrowings for the fiscal year ended January 1, 1999 was 8.0% and if there were a 10% change in the interest rate based upon the Company's minimum borrowing requirement of \$2.0 million interest expense would increase or decrease by \$16,000 per annum.